-Thus, Taoiseach/Prime Minister Liam Cosgrave instructed Garda Commissioner Ned Garvey to let loose a recently established illegal and secret police unit- nicknamed the Heavy Gang by the police themselves.
-Between March 31st and April 9th they questioned, arrested or detained over 40 people in the largest round up since WW2- all connected to the IRSP.
+The largest round up since WW2 followed as Taoiseach/Prime Minister Liam Cosgrave instructed Garda Commissioner Ned Garvey to let loose a recently established illegal and secret police unit- nicknamed the Heavy Gang by the police themselves.
+Between March 31st and April 9th they questioned, arrested or detained over 40 people – all connected to the IRSP.
 Eighteen of those arrested were targeted for torture to force them to sign incriminating statements.

-At the time, Taoiseach/Prime Minister Cosgrave believed that anyone merely implicated in a statement could be charged as a co-conspirator.
+At the time, although not true, Taoiseach/Prime Minister Cosgrave believed that anyone merely implicated in a statement could be charged as a co-conspirator.
 Of importance was an extensive pre-existing list the police wanted their suspects to ‘confirm.’

 Commissioner Garvey instructed Superintendent John Joy, one of the top 40 policemen in the country at the time, to supervise the plan.
 Some police jumped the gun and arrested Osgur Breatnach and two others, separately, in different locations.
 They were held for 48 hours and released, uncharged.

-Eighteen Police teams were dispatched consisting of two Special Branchmen (SDU), two members of the Heavy Gang (Technical Bureau) and one other policeman.
+Eighteen Police teams were dispatched in the South, consisting of two Special Branchmen (SDU), two members of the Heavy Gang (Technical Bureau) and one other policeman.
 Their instructions were to arrest and interrogate everyone at the addresses they raided.

 Arrests of men and women followed in Dublin, Wicklow, Carlow, Cork, Limerick, Dun Laoghaire and Kerry.
 Those arrested were publicly known members of the party with responsibilities on the national executive, regional executives; as community and trade union organisers, or members of local IRSP branches.
 Spouses, relatives of friends who alibied them were also arrested.
 The editor of the party newspaper was arrested.